A Charmed Life

 “Let’s talk about how to save the money you’ll be earning.”

 “Jeff, this officer is Jack Dwadczik; he just finished his orientation after transferring here from the Cambridge Police Department.
 Jack, this is Jeff Knox; he’ll be starting here in the fall.
-His mother’s been a math teacher at Thompkins for several years.”
+His mother’s been a math teacher at Thompkins he was, what?
+Like three?”

 “Thanks.
 Good to meet you too, Jeff,” the young officer replied.